-Echinacea PurpureaPurple Echinacea, Echin, Echinac, Echinacea, Echinacea Rudbeckia, Purple Cone Flower, Echinacea purpurea.
+Echinacea PurpureaPurple Echinacea, Echin, Echinac, Echinacea, Echinacea Rudbeckia, Purple Cone Flower, Echinacea purpurea., Ech-p.

-Below are the strongest indications (i.e. symptoms) of Echinacea Purpurea in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Echinacea Purpurea in traditional homeopathic usage, not approved by the FDA.

 Echinacea purpurea.
 Black Sampson.
 (Eastern States of America.)
 N. O. Compositae.
 Tincture of fresh root.

 I mention this plant, which is a popular remedy in the Eastern States, because it has been used in place of Echinacea Angustifolia Ech. ang.
 It has probably a very similar action, and the root causes the same pungent sensation on lips and tongue as the tincture of Echinacea Angustifolia Ech. ang.
 It well deserves a proving.
 The black root has been taken as a "signature" of the remedy in cases of low fevers where a black tongue was observed.

 Materia medica entries of other remedies mentioning Echinacea Purpurea

 The effects on the skin, rheumatic pains, mucous membrane affections, and a typhoid type of fever, make this remedy frequently indicated.
 Rhus Toxicodendron affects fibrous tissue markedly - joints, tendons, sheaths - aponeurosis, etc., producing pains and stiffness.
 Post-operative complications.
 Tearing asunder pains.
 Motion always "limbers up" the Rhus patient, and hence he feels better for a time from a change of position.
 Ailments from strains, overlifting, getting wet while perspiring.
 Septic conditions.
 Cellulitis and infections, carbuncles in early stages ( Echinac.)
 Rheumatism in the cold season.
 Septicaemia.

 Echi > general